Peacekeeping: Limitations on contemporary intervention and conflict resolution

 While the Rwandan Patriotic Front (RPF) was a major beneficiary of the Arusha accords and was able to redress many of its grievances, many of the gains that it made could have been achieved through military action.
-Arusha, according to Clapham, affected the relative power of the participants in the two following ways: a ceasefire which froze the distribution of territorial control at a particular point and secondly the importance it ascribed to the participants of the negotiations.
+Arusha accords, according to Clapham, affected the relative power of the participants in the two following ways: a ceasefire which froze the distribution of territorial control at a particular point and secondly the importance it ascribed to the participants of the negotiations.
 Meaning that it froze the conflict and prevented continued territorial gains being made by the RPF, in addition to designating the degree of importance with regard to the factions within the negotiations.
 A faction's importance was weighted not on their relative popularity or military strength, but on artificial weight assigned by the mediators.
-Thus, the entire process served to undermine the RPF's position while stalling their hitherto successful military campaign, while allowing Hutu extremists to prepare for a genocide.
+Thus, the entire process served to undermine the RPF's position while stalling their hitherto successful military campaign, while allowing Hutu extremists to prepare for the Rwandan genocide.

 Shearer argues that modern strategies that rely solely on consent-based negotiations are severely limited and that victory by military means should not be ignored.
 He states that a shift in battlefield fortunes can often bring one belligerent to the negotiation table and will likewise moderate their demands.

 Consent is of great importance when it comes to negotiation and mediation.
 The current international system and the conflict resolution model which the international community has utilised most since the end of the Cold War puts a premium on consent.
 But Shearer asks that if a belligerent uses negotiations and cease-fires as a method of delay in order to allow them to reposition military forces and continue fighting, then should consent-based strategies still be pursued, regardless of the potential for lengthening a conflict and the associated human cost?